Skip to main content

 In capitalism, technologies are usually developed for profit, not for human well-being (e.g. processed food, algorithmic recommendation, AI training data collection).

 When automation works, it's good.
 But automation may break.
-And when it breaks, no one has experience to fix it, because it rarely breaks.
+And when it breaks, no one is familiar to it or has experience to fix it.
+The automation may be set up years ago and the person familiar with it may have left.

-Many ideas in this article are learned from N. N. Taleb's books: The Black Swan, Antifragile.
+Many ideas in this article are learnt from N. N. Taleb's books: The Black Swan, Antifragile.

 Footnotes